 "I'm fine, just let go..."
-Sam tugged again, falling forward into the car, catching himself as Dean let go, hurt in his eyes and Sam forced himself to sit in and lie back with a gasp against his seat.
+Sam tugged again, falling forward into the car, catching himself as Dean let go, hurt in his eyes, and Sam forced himself to sit in and lie back with a gasp against his seat.

-Dean shut his door softly and walked round the trunk, catching the handprint on the layered dust, when he'd dove in the arsenal and grabbed the first bag of weapons he found.
+Dean shut his door softly and walked round the trunk, catching the handprint on the layered dust, from when he'd dove in the arsenal and grabbed the first bag of weapons he found.
 Just like he'd dived in on this hunt.

 The driver side opened and the car rocked, Dean sitting for a moment staring ahead.

 "You still got that Insurance?"
 Dean asked after several moments of silence.

 "The insurance from the hospital?
 Ours are gone."

 Sam frowned, swallowed and opened his eyes, sitting up to glance at Dean.